Mining in Mongolia

 Mongolia Energy Corporation, a mining and energy company operating in Mongolia and Xinjiang and Erdenet Mining Corporation, a joint Mongolian-Russian venture, account for a large percentage of the mining in the country, but Anglo-Australian companies such as Rio Tinto and Canadian companies such as Turquoise Hill Resources are active in the country and have agreements with the government.
-The government institution responsible for overseeing mining development in the country is the Mineral Resource Authority of Mongolia (MRAM).
+The government institution responsible for overseeing mining development in the country is the Mineral Resources and Petroleum Authority (MRPAM).

+In 2024, the Mongolian Parliament enacted legislation to establish a sovereign wealth fund, known as the "Chinggis Fund," aimed at reallocating revenues from the country's mineral resources to benefit all citizens.
+This initiative seeks to address social inequality by channeling profits from "strategic" mines into long-term investments in health, education, and housing.

 Coal mining

-Mongolia hosts 0.2% of the world's known coal reserves at an estimated 162 billion tonnes in 2011 with 17 operating coal mines.
+Mongolia hosts 0.2% of the world's known coal reserves, which was an estimated 162 billion tonnes in 2011 with 17 operating coal mines.
 Mongolia exported 73% of the 25 million tons of coal produced in 2010, making it the country's largest export (which had previously been copper).
 The largest customer for coal was China, accounting for over 82% of all exported coal.
 The Tavan Tolgoi, the largest coal site in Mongolia, which has high-grade coal deposits is expected to yield six billion tonnes of coal.
-While the biggest client for this coal is China (Mongolia's trade with China is about 85%), Russia is also likely to be bidder for this coal once the 1,000-kilometre (621-mile) rail link to the country is completed; Japan, Korea and Taiwan are also likely to be beneficiaries to this coal through the Trans-Siberian railway.
+While the biggest client for this coal is China (Mongolia's trade with China is about 85%), Russia is also likely to be the bidder for this coal once the 1,000-kilometre (621-mile) rail link to the country is completed; Japan, Korea and Taiwan are also likely to be beneficiaries to this coal through the Trans-Siberian Railway.
 Mongolia has also initiated coal based power projects and coal-washing plants which will be beneficial to its economic advancement.
 Coal mining companies include Hunnu Coal.